-We use a third-party provider, IBM Watson Marketing, to deliver our regular e-newsletters and email offers.
+We use a third-party provider, dotdigital, to deliver our regular e-newsletters and email offers.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our communications via this channel.

 Hotter uses two third party services to help maintain the security and performance of the Hotter website (Thawte & Security Metrics).
 To deliver this secure service it processes the IP addresses of visitors to the Hotter website.

 When you purchase something from Hotter online, we collect contact details from you in order to fulfil our contractual obligation to provide you with your goods and services.
 We also (upon your initial registration) ask you to confirm your marketing preferences with us.
 Up to and including 24/05/2018 this will have been through the use of pre-ticked boxes which you would have needed to untick in order to opt out.
 Any new customer account signups during checkout/order confirmation from 25/05/2018 will assume that you want Hotter to stay in touch with you using catalogues, emails, online advertising, SMS & phone calls however you will need to explicitly opt-in to have your information passed to any Third-Parties for marketing via post.
 You can however opt out of all of these at the time by making the appropriate selections when prompted.

 In order to do this, we use the legal basis of 'Legitimate Interest' which allows collection of data where these circumstances apply:

-The options you will be presented with are as follows:
+The options you may be presented with are as follows: